RaviTambade/SDM/UserStoryScenario.md

 	* select one, or multiple, expired bids
 	* remove expired bids

-##### Epic:

-As a Marketing Lead, I want to have a content management system so that I can manage and provide quality content and experience to my readers
+<b>As a Marketing Lead, I want to have a content management system so that I can manage and provide quality content and experience to my readers</b>

 <b>User Story: </b>
 <p>As a Content Owner, I want to be able to create product content so that I can provide information and market to customers.</p>